 How to spot romance scams

-Fraudsters often go to great lengths to gain the trust of their victims.
-They often send gifts such as flowers, wine or chocolates.
+Fraudsters often go to great lengths to gain the trust of their victims, sometimes sending gifts such as flowers, wine or chocolates.

 They usually ask for lots of personal information, but share very little about themselves.

-If several of these apply to you, it could be a sign you’re actually dealing with a fraudster:
+If several of the points below apply to an online relationship you're in, it could be a sign you’re actually dealing with a fraudster:

 - they seem to have fallen in love with you rather quickly